 Yardley may be innocuous today but it’s the oldest registered beauty brand in the world.
 In fact, records show that even though the company was officially founded in 1770, its story actually began in the 1600s, when King Charles I granted a young man the concession to supply all the soap for the City of London.

-Sadly, the particulars were lost in the Great Fire of 1666.
-Only one detail remained: the key ingredient in Yardley London’s soaps was lavender, known for its soothing properties.
+The key ingredient in Yardley London’s soaps has always been lavender, known for its soothing properties.
 Till today, there is a special species of lavender – Lavandula augustifolia – that is exclusively grown for Yardley London in the South of England.
 No wonder the brand continues to enjoy royal patronage, with Kate Middleton being the latest purveyor.

-Thayers has been a household name ever since Dr. Henry Thayer created his proprietary witch hazel extract.
-What set it apart from a slew of businesses that were capitalising on the multifarious benefits of this shrub was that Thayer’s extract was made from non-distilled witch hazel, thereby maintaining the highest quality of therapeutic tannins.
+What set apart Thayers from a slew of businesses that were capitalising on the multifarious benefits of witch hazel was that its extract was made from the non-distilled shrub, thereby maintaining the highest quality of therapeutic tannins.
 Till today, more than 150 years later, few facial toners can compete with the skin boosting properties of this non-alcoholic astringent.

-As a brand that has not one but four of its original blends on the shelves more than a century later, it’s not a surprise that Penhaligon’s has received a number of royal warrants over the years.
+As a brand that has not one but four of its original blends on the shelves more than a century later, it’s no surprise that Penhaligon’s has received a number of royal warrants.
 The perfumery was founded by William Henry Penhaligon, a Cornish barber who moved to London and set up shop on Jermyn Street in the late 1860s.
 His first fragrance was Hammam Bouquet, inspired by the heady aromas emanating from the Turkish bath next door.

 Hammam Bouquet remains a customer favourite till date, along with Blenheim Bouquet (crafted in 1902 as a bespoke fragrance for the Duke of Malborough), English Fern and Douro (both 1911).
 Happily for lovers of history, even William Penhaligon’s bottle design remains largely unchanged, with the flash of ribbon taking us back down memory lane to the England of Queen Victoria.